 What you eat can affect your cholesterol levels, with some foods increasing your risk for high cholesterol and some foods potentially helping you lower your cholesterol levels.
-Saturated fat and dietary cholesterol, both found in cheese, are two of the main culprits for increasing your cholesterol levels.
-Cheese, however, may have either a neutral or beneficial effect on your cholesterol levels.

 Video of the Day